We use a unique blend of plants and herbs that offers various functionality for the mind and body.

 These functional herbs are known for their various beneficial effects - including energy, relaxation, anxiety and stress-relief…

-Used by ancient Japanese monks as noted in the Kissa Yojoki, Theanine is natural relaxant found in the highest concentrations of Green Tea (Camellia sinensis).
+Used by ancient Japanese monks as noted in the Kissa Yojoki, L-Theanine is a naturally relaxing ingredient found in the highest concentrations of Shaded Green Tea or Gyokuro (Camellia sinensis).

 The unique amino acid is known to promote relaxation and stress-relief without drowsiness.
-By boosting alpha brainwaves, it inhibits stress hormones and induces a calm mental state.*
+By boosting alpha brainwaves, it is known to inhibit stress and restore one's calm mental state.

-One of which is Siberian ginseng, which has a history of traditional use dating back more than 2,000 years.
+Panax ginseng, known as the Emperor's Herb, has a history of traditional use dating back more than 2,000 years.

 1. Unno K, Tanida N, Ishii N, et al. Anti-stress effect of theanine on students during pharmacy practice: positive correlation among salivary α-amylase activity, trait anxiety and subjective stress.
 Pharmacology, Biochemistry, and Behavior.
 2013;111:128-135. doi:10.1016/j.pbb.2013.09.004